FredDsR/hello-world/README.md

 # hello-world
-For learning how to make a repository and use this.
+For learning how to use a repository in the GitHub.